benders5e/benders5e/earthbender.md

 ---
 **Metal:** When using metal as the material for this form, each projectile deals 1d6 damage.

+#### Levitation
+*Cost: 2 chi*
+You stomp on the ground, using your kinetic energy to levitate a mass of earth equal to your bending capacity (shown in the class table).
+In the same motion, you can push the rock at a target of your choice, dealing double your regular bending damage + 1d4 additional damage.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>